 BREAKING DOWN SILOS FOR GENDER EQUALITY IN COVID-19 RESPONSES

-Geeta Rao Gupta is Founder and Executive Director of the 3D Program for Girls and Women and Senior Fellow at the UN Foundation
+Geeta Rao Gupta is Founder and Executive Director of 3D Program for Girls and Women and Senior Fellow at the UN Foundation

 Sia Nowrojee is Program Director of 3D Program for Girls and Women